yodamad/heimdall/site/docs/flags.md

 ## Verbose mode : `--verbose` or `-v`

 By enabling this option, more logs are traced within the log file and in the console output.
 This helps to debug if you face some problems running Heimdall.

+## No color mode : `--no-color` or `-n`

+By default, Heimdall will display colored output.
+If you want to disable this feature, you can use this flag.